Key Takeaways

 “I finished it, but I still wasn’t confident.”

-And we get it — because most online modules aren’t built to actually teach you effective first aid techniques.
+And we get it, because most online modules aren’t built to actually teach you effective first aid techniques.

 Here’s what usually happens if you take a blended or online first aid course:

-1. Multiple Choice Confusion
+Multiple Choice Confusion

-The quizzes often give you several answer options — with a few that are obviously wrong, and a couple that seem right.
+The quizzes often give you several answer options, with a few that are obviously wrong, and a couple that seem right.

+That kind of guessing game doesn’t build knowledge.
 It just puts the wrong answers in your head.

-2. No Room to Ask Questions
+No Room to Ask Questions

+If something doesn’t make sense online, who do you ask?
 In a face-to-face session, you can raise your hand, have a proper discussion, and learn from the trainer (and your classmates).

 That back-and-forth is where real learning happens.

-3. It’s Passive, Not Practical
+It’s Passive, Not Practical

 You can’t learn CPR by watching a video.
+You need to do it.

 You need to feel how hard to push, how to check for breathing, and what real-time feedback looks like.